PortalCompute/Graypaper/technology/prior_work.md

 > Assuming specialized compute outperforms general compute in terms of speed and cost for certain applications, then L1s that offer general purpose smart contracts will underperform compared to L1s that specialize.

 > For example, we can focus on one specific computation: matrix multiplication.
 A theoretical L1 with GPU-equipped nodes can perform this specific computation orders of magnitude faster than a general purpose L1 running the same computation inside of a smart contract.
-It is possible for the general purpose L1 can hard-fork to compete, but this is irrational.
+It is possible for the general purpose L1 to hard-fork to compete, but this is irrational.

 > This example begs the question: are specialized chains necessary to support specialized computation?
 We think the answer is no, and that this should be discouraged for two reasons: